RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/6-Data/complex-item-import/complex-item-import.md

 # Walkthrough : Importing complex items

 Building off [Importing Items](../bulk-item-import/bulk-item-import.md), adding a load of items into a site is fairly straight forward.
-Sometimes your data is a bit more complex and items depend on each other.
+Sometimes though, your data is a bit more complex and items depend on each other.
 In this walkthrough Stationary Inc. have a pair of Invoices they want to load into the system, but Invoices come with Invoice lines as well.
 We will cover creating both sets of items while also setting up the links between them using formulas.

 ## Initial setup